DIDAH-ASEEY/OBJECT-ORIENTED-PROGRAMMING/README.md

   ![details](https://cloud.githubusercontent.com/assets/25131942/22078090/ed62d9ca-ddc7-11e6-841b-f1e7d88c3a3c.PNG)

 5. Press `ENTER` to exit when done
+6. Also you can right click on the file and `open with IDLE` to view the code in python environment.

 ##Testing
 The program has been tested using different types, range and values of inputs